DickyKitchenJr/practice/JavaScriptReview/README.md

 # JavaScript Review

+## Purpose:
-## An overview of various JS techniques
+- An overview of various JS techniques